-With the growing epidemic of childhood and adult obesity, insulin resistance, and type 2 diabetes, coronary heart disease remains the leading cause of death and disability in the United States, affecting more than 13 million Americans.
-It’s estimated that 31 percent of the U.S population has high triglycerides, a major risk factor for cardiovascular disease.
+With the growing epidemic of childhood and adult obesity, insulin resistance, and type 2 diabetes, coronary heart disease remains the leading cause of death and disability in the U.S. It’s estimated in 2020 study that 25 percent of the U.S population has high triglycerides, a major risk factor for cardiovascular disease.

-Thankfully, there are natural ways to lower cholesterol and triglyceride levels naturally with diet and lifestyle changes.
+Thankfully, there are natural ways to lower cholesterol and triglyceride levels with diet and lifestyle changes.

 - Normal — less than 150 milligrams per deciliter